Mags Harries and Lajos Héder: Biographies

 Lajos Héder, an artist born in Hungary, studied architecture and urban planning at Harvard University.
 Before forming Harries/Héder Collaborative, he worked on community projects, urban design, site planning, architecture, and construction.
-He was the principal author of the US Department of Transportation's Aesthetics in Tranportation (1980).
+He was the principal author of the US Department of Transportation's Aesthetics in Transportation (1980).

 They have two daughters, writer/director Sian Heder and author/artist Thyra Heder.